Table of Contents

 How Poisonous are Christmas Trees?

-So, as I’ve already said, the fir trees (as well as spruce and pine trees, which are also used as Christmas trees) are not really poisonous to dogs.
-However, their needles can be a bit hazardous and cause health issues like stomach ache and mouth burns or irritations if your dog swallows them or chews them.
+However, their oils and needles can be hazardous and cause health issues like stomach aches, mouth burns, or irritations if your dog swallows them or chews them.

 Other Christmas Dangers for Dogs